 What's more, the herb crust freezes well.
 As the quantity is, deliberately, double amount than needed for 6 portions in this recipe, cut the leftovers and store away like money in the bank for another dinner party.

-The secret is to keep the crust topping chilled.
+The secret?
+Keep the crust topping chilled.

 Pre-cut into rectangles and place each between baking/parchment paper in a freezer-proof container.
 Just defrost at room temperature for 15 minutes before use.